When I edit a book, this is how I work:

 The end result is a book that will show the author's hard work in its best light!

-CONTENT EDITING/SUBSTANTIVE EDITING: I do not provide this service for full manuscripts.
-I will evaluate a partial manuscript to give you an idea of what's working or not, and will provide a written report (see my pricing page for details).
-If you're in need of a content edit for your entire work, which involves analysis of your manuscript, along with assistance and suggestions for plot structure, story idea, point of view, characterization, pacing, and writing style, I highly recommend Sarah at Your Beta Reader.
-Her prices are extremely reasonable, she's skilled, and if you mention I sent you, she'll give you a discount because she's nice like that.
+CONTENT EDITING/SUBSTANTIVE EDITING: I am currently working toward providing this service for full manuscripts.
+As of now, I will evaluate a partial manuscript to give you an idea of what's working or not, and will provide a written report (see my pricing page for details).
+If you're in need of a content edit for your entire work, which involves analysis of your manuscript, along with assistance and suggestions for plot structure, story idea, point of view, characterization, pacing, and writing style, I will be glad to give recommendations.